-The programme aims to produce graduates with knowledge, understanding and skills of aeronautical and mechanical engineering-based subjects and their applications in aeronautical and mechanical industries, and to provide the breadth and depth of learning, skills and attitudes for graduates to meet the future needs of a rapidly changing technology and business environment.
-The graduates will be equipped with analytical, computational, design and transferable skills, and including an awareness of social and environmental implications, will be able to play leading professional roles in aeronautical and mechanical engineering and related industries, to show initiative, to take responsibility and to make decisions in complex and unpredictable situations.
+The BEng (Hons) Aeronautical and Mechanical Engineering programme aims to produce graduates with knowledge, understanding and skills of aeronautical and mechanical engineering-based subjects and their applications in aeronautical and mechanical industries, such as aerodynamics, engineering dynamics, engineering design, structures and vibration analysis, fluid mechanics, thermodynamics, propulsion, aircraft design, aircraft stability, and control, modern aircraft technology, etc., including the use of variety of computer-aided design and analysis tools, industry-highly-required Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) tools.
+It also aims to provide the breadth and depth of learning, skills and attitudes for graduates to meet the future needs of a rapidly changing technology and business environment.
+The graduates will be equipped with analytical, computational, design and transferable skills, and including an awareness of social and environmental implications, and will be able to play leading professional roles in aeronautical and mechanical engineering and related industries, to show initiative, to take responsibility and to make decisions in complex and unpredictable situations.